containerd/ltag/README.md

 - Can be used for adding licence or copyright information on src files of project.
 - Skip file, if template (as provided) already present
+- Supports Golang, Dockerfile, Makefiles and bash scripts
       - Take cares of Golang compiler flags.
       - Take cares of Golang Package comments too.

 #### Install